CLASSIC FILMS NOT TO BE MISSED by suebob

 The Manchurian Candidate (1962)

-I haven't seen the new version, but I can't believe it would be any better than the original film.
+I haven't seen the new version, but I can't believe it Could be any better than the original film.
+This film ought to make anybody paranoid!

 Close Encounters of the Third Kind (1977)